Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Continuously and discretely labelled measurements

 where we need not impose any normalisation restriction on the coefficients $c_n \left(\psi\right)$, so that this setup accounts for measurements like homodyne detection.
 However, we observe that $\forall n$ there must exist some range of $\psi \in \mathcal{Z}_n$ where

 with $\mathcal{Z}_n \subseteq \mathcal{X}$, dense in $\mathcal{X}$.
-This condition follows from the requirement that we have non-zero projectors onto every number state in \eqref{ContDiscDiff} and as such every coefficient $c_n(\psi)$ must be non-zero at least somewhere in $\mathcal{X}$.
-Moreover, we get the following integral identities for the expansion coefficients
+This condition follows from the requirement that we have non-zero projectors onto every number state in \eqref{ContDiscDiff}, and thus each coefficient $c_n(\psi)$ must be non-zero at least somewhere in $\mathcal{X}$.
+While we do not impose a normalisation condition on these coefficients, they are subject to orthogonality constraints, from which the following integral identities can be derived: